 I have proposed that we hold a public engagement process this Spring to get input from Montpelier residents about how to address our budget and infrastructure challenges over the next three years.
 The challenge is this: we need to increase our capital spending by an additional $500, 000 per year to reach a sustainable maintenance level.
 Given our high property tax rate, however, we cannot afford to pay for that increase through higher taxes.
 I look forward to hearing ideas from city residents about how to meet that challenge.

 We made great progress last year on the city’s priority projects.
 The biomass distribution system was completed in 2014 and is providing renewably generated heat to city, state and private downtown office buildings.
 City Manager Bill Fraser, Assistant City Manager Jessie Baker, and the Department of Public Works staff deserve great credit for completing this project on time and within 5% of budget.

 The One Taylor Street project is well underway, with the basic design in place for a new transit center, 30-40 residential housing units, river access and a bike path.
-The project has experienced delays, and we now anticipate that construction will be completed by fall 2016.
+We now anticipate that construction will be completed by fall 2016.

 We’re also making progress on the bike path extension from Granite Street to Gallison Hill Rd.
 The project has been designed and negotiations are underway for the necessary easements.
-This project has also experienced delays, and it is now expected to be finished in 2016.
+The project is now expected to be finished in 2016.